PromptCOS: Towards Content-only System Prompt Copyright Auditing for LLMs: Methodology

-In this section, we first introduce the overall loss functions.
-Then, we describe how to exploit the loss functions to optimize the prompt, verification query and signal mark.
+We first present the overall loss functions and then explain how they are used to optimize the prompt, verification query, and signal mark.

-\partitle{Overall Loss Functions} Overall, \Name optimizes four components: auxiliary tokens, cover tokens, the verification query, and the signal mark.
+\partitle{The Overall Loss Functions} Overall, \Name optimizes four components: auxiliary tokens, cover tokens, the verification query, and the signal mark.
 Although these components are interdependent during the calculation of loss functions, they can be broadly grouped for optimization.
 Specifically, we divide them into two categories and optimize them in an alternating manner.
 The first category comprises the components embedded in the watermarked prompt, which must simultaneously address effectiveness, fidelity, and robustness.
 This category includes the auxiliary token sequence $P_a$ and the \emph{cover tokens} $P_c$, whose optimization process can be expressed as:

-where $\leftarrow$ means replacing the corresponding part with the result obtained.
+where `$\leftarrow$' means replacing the corresponding part with the result obtained.
 Parts of $P_w$ other than $P_a$ and $P_c$ are not modified.
 The latter includes the verification query $V$ and signal mark $S_m$.
-Its optimization process can be expressed as:
+Its loss function and optimization process can be expressed as:

 \partitle{Alternating Token Optimization} We introduce an alternating optimization process based on greedy gradient search \cite{Chen2023Greedy} to optimize the four components.
 In general, based on our overall loss functions and greedy gradient search algorithm, we are able to capture the gradient of backpropagation on the inference model, calculate the approximate top-k candidate tokens, and select the best one to achieve our watermarking embedding goal.
 Since the greedy gradient search is not unique to our work, we provide its details in Appendix~\ref{sec:greedy gradient search}.
 Here we represent the greedy gradient search as an abstract function $G(\text{token}, Loss,\text{top-k})$ which can return the approximate top-k candidate tokens based on given inputs.